KimutaiPeter/KCPE_results_processing_script/README.md

 # Introduction
-This is a script automating the anual processing of K.C.P.E results, It was meant for St****** Primary School.
+This is a script automating the anual download and processing of K.C.P.E results, It was meant for St****** Primary School.
-It was writen in 2020, to be used in the years: 2020,2021,2022, 2023 until the change of the education system In the event of changes in the Governments system changes.
+It was writen in 2020, to be used from 2020 to 2023 until the change of the education system In the event of changes in the Governments system changes.
 This version of the script is meant for users with knownledge of python, selenium , pandas and numpy.

 # Demo